 Then I used some pearly UTEE & Pearl Ex to make a copy of the heart button.
 For this, I put the granular enamel into the mold and placed it right in the toaster oven.

 After it came out, I noticed absolutely no degradation of the mold.
 I’m going to get a lot of goodie out of these!

 Lastly, then just because I couldn’t resist, I used the milagro mold to make a beeswax casting.
 Vicki used it on her collage:

 This is just too cool!
 And I probably could just go on and on and on- with chocolate, soap, paper clay, plaster…the uses are almost limitless!

 In all my tests, AMP performed really well.
 In most respects, AMP is really similar to another silicon-mold putty I tried.
 The real differentiation is amount an price.
 Normally you’d get about 5 ounces for around 10 US dollars.
 With the AMP, you get 2/3 of a pound for around $20.
+(Ore even cheaper if you shop Amazon. com or use a coupon.)
 So for those of you doing the math, that’s like buying 2 of the other brand and getting an extra free.
 Now, if you are only going to mold one or two buttons, you might not want to make the investment.
 But if you want to make multiple molds, large molds, or texture sheets, you definitely want more molding putty to play with.
 And if you REALLY need molding putty, you can get it in 3 pound, 6 pound, and 20 pound packages.
 (OK, that may be a bit much even for me.)
 But if you are a production artist or crafting for shows, you might just need quite a bit.